 How Much Does an Uncontested Divorce Cost in Alabama?

-Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge $290 in attorney fees for an uncontested divorce with no minor children of the marriage and $390 with minor children.
+Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge flat fees for uncontested divorces in Alabama.
 There is also a filing fee that is charged for filing an uncontested divorce and it is set by each particular county.
-These amounts vary from county to county, ranging from about $207 in Jefferson County to a little over $330 in Madison County.
+These amounts vary from county to county.

 These are generally the only two costs for an uncontested divorce with our law firm.
 However, there are some additional services that may be necessary in some cases.
 For example, you might need a quit claim deed to transfer ownership in real property from one spouse to another.
-We charge a low flat fee to prepare one of these for you, usually around $100 or so.
+We charge a low flat fee to prepare one of these for you.
 Once you and your spouse execute it yourselves, it is generally recorded in the Probate Court of the county where the property is located.
 These Probate Courts can sometimes charge a filing fee as well when you go to file it.

 You may also need to divide a retirement account.
 In order to distribute funds from a 401(k) or other such retirement account the institution will usually require a special order called a Qualified Domestic Relations Order (QDRO).
-We charge a separate flat fee to prepare one of these for you, usually between $100 and $200.
+We charge a separate flat fee to prepare one of these for you.

 In addition to this, some counties are more difficult than others.
-In Etowah and Madison County, they sometimes require a hearing in ALL or some uncontested divorces, even though both spouses are in agreement.
-We do charge a low flat fee to go to these court appearances, usually about $100 to $200.
-At the time of this blog post, those are the only two counties requiring court appearances without there being any issues with the agreement.
+In Etowah and Madison County, they sometimes require a hearing in some uncontested divorces, even though both spouses are in agreement.
+We do charge a flat fee to go to these court appearances.

 The reason we can charge such a low flat fee for our uncontested divorces is because we have made the process very efficient for our clients and for us.
 Due to all filings being done electronically now, we don’t have to physically go to the courthouse to file anything.
 Since uncontested divorces are all paperwork and no hearings are required in most cases, we are able to bundle the services since we know how much work will be done in most cases and can predict the number of hours to be worked.
 This is how we can charge a flat fee and not have to obtain a retainer and charge you by the hour.